Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/DjangoLessons/07-Testing.md

 ## 💻 [10m] In Class Activity I

+Recall the **two typical types of tests** developers write:

+- **Unit Tests** are isolated tests that test one specific function.
+- **Integration Tests**, meanwhile, are larger tests that focus on user behavior and testing entire applications.
+Integration testing combines different pieces of code functionality to make sure they behave correctly.

 Break into [random groups] of 2-3.

-Write down all the different test cases you'd create for the Polls app used in the Django tutorial.
+**Write down all the different test cases you'd create for the Polls app used in the Django tutorial.**

 ## 🌴 [10m] BREAK